 The Reebok Split Fuel is offered to both men and women.
-Sizes range from 4 to 13 for men and 5.5 to 14.5 for women.
 The model’s low-cut design makes for a freer range of motion while its seamless, stretchy upper mesh provides a nice, comfortable fit that quickly follows foot transitions.

 Featuring a classic beefy white split midsole and a mesh upper with striking colors, the Reebok Split Fuel, one of Reebok’s casual sneakers, virtually pops out in one’s outfit.
 Anyone can fuel up their style with these athletic-inspired kicks.

 Men can go sporty and easily pair the Reebok Split Fuel with sweatpants and sweatshirts, white tees, or hoodies.
 Going casual, men can accentuate the sneaker’s bold design by putting on a skinny or regular pair of jeans.
 Top it off with a plain tee or a black jacket.

 When going for that aerobic-ready look, women can dress up the Reebok Split Fuel with joggers, yoga pants, and leggings and finish it up with a tank top or crop top.
 On the other hand, women can go casual too with the Reebok Split Fuel.
 For a street-smart vibe, just pair it up with tattered pants or skinny jeans, topped with a denim or leather jacket, a coat, or a turtleneck.